expresspigeon/blog/src/content/kb/webforms/regular-web-forms.md

 ### Opt-in Confirmation Email

-If you chose the Double Opt-in confirmation for you form, you will be able to configure a standard message or a custom one based on your newsletter design.
+If you chose the Double Opt-in confirmation for you form, you will be able to configure a standard message or a custom one based on your template design.

 The standard message can still be configured:

 ![](/kb/images/webforms/Selection_927.png)

-If you want to maintain your brand and design, simply create a newsletter for subscription confirmation using [our editor](/kb/creating-and-editing-newsletter) and chose your custom template for the confirmation.
+If you want to maintain your brand and design, simply create a template for subscription confirmation using [our editor](/kb/creating-and-editing-template) and chose your custom template for the confirmation.

 > The title of the template in our editor will be the subject for the confirmation email.

 ![](/kb/images/webforms/Selection_928.png)

-> Ensure that the confirmation newsletter will have this merge tag in it: **${confirm_link}**.
+> Ensure that the confirmation template will have this merge tag in it: **${confirm_link}**.
 It serves as a placeholder for insertion of a dynamic confirmation link.